Alexey-Saldyrkine/InFileAllocator/README.md

 int main(){

-int fd = getFD(...); // can be any function or way that obtains a file descriptor to the underline file.
+int fd = getFD(...); // can be any function or way that obtains a file descriptor to the underlying file.

 managerT manager(fd,adrs); //will map the fd to adrs.
-See docs for requirements for adrs.
+See the docs for requirements for adrs.

-dataBaseT& db = manager.aquireConstruct<dataBaseT>(0,manager);
+dataBaseT& db = manager.acquireConstruct<dataBaseT>(0, manager);
 //here 0 is the key to a specific dataBaseT object.
-//here it calls the constructer of dataBaseT with the argument being 'manager'.
+//here it calls the constructor of dataBaseT with the argument being 'manager'.
 //'manager' will be converted to a mapAllocT that will be used in the constructor.
-//notice that db is a reference, if it was not then db would copy the object in the file.
+//notice that db is a reference, if it were not then db would copy the object in the file.